 Long if/else chains are unwieldy.
 You end up with something like

-it doesn't feel great.
-There's probably an idiomatic way of doing this that
+and it doesn't feel great.
+There's probably an idiomatic way of doing this that I'm missing, though.

 Classes are organized into packages to enhance searchability, but that's more like a convention - the namespace is flat.
 I wonder how often name collisions are a problem in the Smalltalk world!